Charmain-Bonareri/Delani-Studio/READme.md

-# Ghanian-Akan-Names-Calculator
+# Delani-Studio

-This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+This is a clone website for Delani Studio website.

-### By Charmain Bonareri, 04/03/2022
+### By Charmain Bonareri, 12/03/2022

 ## Table of contents